jarecoo/practice/notes.md

 - “It does not do to dwell on dreams and forget to live” Harry Potter and the Sorcerers Stone
 - “How much pain have cost us the evils which have never happened!”
 Thomas Jefferson
 - “Getting upset is like continuing the dream while you’re awake.
 The thing that provoked you wasn’t real — but your reaction was.
 And so from the fake comes real consequences” The Daily Stoic, p.55
+- “Make sure you’re not made ‘Emporer,’ … Keep yourself simple, good, pure, saintly, plain” -Marcus Aurelius, Meditations, 6.30; The Daily Stoic, p.106.
+Over-happiness and excitement can be just as detrimental as as over-sadness or anger.
+You should seek to have the same aversion to over-happiness as you do to over-sadness, because they’re both mental agitation.
+Seek to be even-keeled, but don’t be afraid of emotion, it’s natural.
+Just be deliberate and mindful of the state when emotions are high.
+- “When we experience success, we must make sure that it doesn’t change us - that we continue to maintain our character despite the temptation not to.”
+The Daily Stoic, p.106
+- “If you can meet with Triumph and Disaster And treat those two impostors just the same” If, Rudyard Kipling

 ### Slow Down
 - “Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down